Spoon Butter Magic: a better way to condition your wood

 spoon butter

 If you’re like me and have a few vintage bread boards, wood spoons, and butcher blocks you’ll want to slather them with this golden-yellow, luxurious spoon butter.
 Free of mineral oil and made from only two ingredients, this balmy cream should be in every kitchen.
 I make and store mine in a Mason jar.
-Our homemade spoon butter is made with cold-pressed sunflower oil, making it petroleum-free.
+My petroleum-free homemade spoon butter is made with coconut oil, exactly what I want to be using to nourish my favorite wood pieces.

 spoon butter butcher block cream